bholland-bh/omniauth-cognito-oauth2/README.md

  - an AWS Cognito user pool
  - a domain setup for your user pool
  - an App Client set up for your user pool, exposing at least `openid` and `email`.
-(Don't set up your user pool client application with a 'Client Secret' because at the moment they don't work and don't allow you to authenticate.)
+(Don't set up your App Client with a 'Client Secret' because at the moment they don't work and won't allow you to authenticate.)
  - a config variable on your dev machine which contains your domain - something like `COGNITO_USER_POOL_DOMAIN=https://your_user_pool_domain.auth.us-west-1.amazoncognito.com` for your variable, and then `Rails.configuration.local_settings['COGNITO_USER_POOL_DOMAIN']` in your code (if using Rails of course)
  - a config variable on your dev machine which contains your App Client ID - something like `COGNITO_CLIENT_ID=your_app_client_id` for your variable, and then `Rails.configuration.local_settings['COGNITO_CLIENT_ID']` in your code (if using Rails of course)